PostHog/posthog.com/contents/blog/story-about-pivots.md

 So we built a survey tool that integrated with git repositories.
 After each pull request, it would ask the developer to answer a few quick questions - did anything slow them down, what type of problem was it, and roughly how much time was wasted.
 The tool would then visualize the code base against time lost to help surface where to start.

-We got quite a lot of users, and we got into YCombinator with this idea.
+We got quite a lot of users, and we got into Y Combinator with this idea.
 Three weeks into the batch, we had reached 600 users, with a 50% response rate to the surveys.

 We had started trying to charge people for the product.
 But we kept getting feedback that although it was a nice way to log issues, it just wasn't helping solve the problem.
 A few teams converted at very low order values with a lot of pushing, but it was clear we had a problem.